Disclaimer: This post may contain affiliate links. Please read my disclosure policy for more details.

 - Bananas: Use ripe bananas that are dark brown or even black.
 These add more moisture and sweetness to the muffins.

 - Rolled Oats: Use rolled or old fashioned oats.
 Instant and steel cut oats won’t work well for this recipe.
-If you are following a strict gluten free diet, make sure to use a brand that is guaranteed gluten free.
+If you are following a strict gluten free diet, make sure to use a gluten free rolled oats.

 - Butter: Use unsalted butter.
 This can be substituted for margarine if you prefer.

 - Brown Sugar: Brown sugar is the best type of sugar for these muffins.
 It adds more moisture and softness compared to granulated sugar.

 - Eggs: Eggs work as a binding agent to hold these muffins together.
 Binding agents are especially important when baking with almond flour.

 - Greek Yogurt: Use plain yogurt with no flavor.
 Yogurt adds moisture and softness to baked goods.